Effective dynamics of the Schwarzschild black hole interior with inverse triad corrections: Introduction

 In one of the earliest attempts in this approach \cite{Ashtekar:2005qt}, the authors showed that the singularity can be avoided in the quantum regime, but one of the important issues was the dependence of results on auxiliary parameters that define the size of the fiducial cell.
 The introduction of this fiducial cell, in this case a cylindrical one with topology $\mathcal{I}\times\mathbb{S}^{2}$ and volume $V_{0}=a_{0}L_{0}$, where $a_{0}$ is the area of the 2-sphere $\mathbb{S}^{2}$ and $L_{0}$ is the cylinder's height, is necessary to avoid the divergence of some of the spatial integrals in homogenous models with some non-compact directions.
 Particularly it is important to be able to define the symplectic structure.
 Given that the physical results should not depend on these auxiliary parameters, a new proposal, motivated by the ``improved quantization'' in LQC \cite{Ashtekar:2006wn}, was put forward that avoided this dependence and yielded bounded expansion and shear scalars \cite{Boehmer:2008fz}.
-However, this method also leads to some some undesired modified behavior at the horizon due to quantum gravitational effects in vacuum, that are manifestation of the coordinate singularity there.
+However, this method also leads to some undesired modified behavior at the horizon due to quantum gravitational effects in vacuum, that are manifestation of the coordinate singularity there.
 There are also some other recent works that take a bit of a different approach to the problem by looking for an effective metric \cite{BenAchour:2018khr, Bojowald:2018xxu}.

-In a recent work, \cite{Corichi:2015xia}, a new method is proposed, with a key modification to the quantization by choosing to fix $a_{0}\coloneqq4\pi r_{0}^{2}$ by a physical scale $r_{0}$.
+In \cite{Corichi:2015xia}, a key modification to the quantization was proposed by choosing to fix $a_{0}\coloneqq4\pi r_{0}^{2}$ by a physical scale $r_{0}$.
 This physical $r_{0}$ permits one to define a Hamiltonian formulation, and in this way is different in nature from the auxiliary scale $L_{0}$, which is needed to fix the fiducial cell size to be able to define the symplectic structure.
 Thus while $r_{0}$ will be present in physical results in both the classical and quantum theories, these theories should be independent of $L_{0}$.
 The proposal in \cite{Corichi:2015xia}, leads to results that are independent of the auxiliary parameters, and while the theory predicts that the singularity is resolved in the quantum gravity regime, no large quantum gravitational effects appear at low curvatures near the horizon as it should be the case.